Thank You to our Community Partners!

 Major Home Repair Loans for Birmingham Residents

-- The Foundation for Birmingham Senior Residents has loans available for major home repairs which would include replacing a roof, furnace or windows.
+- The Foundation for Birmingham Senior Residents has no interest loans available for major home repairs which would include replacing a roof, furnace or windows.
 To qualify you must be a resident homeowner of the City of Birmingham and meet current income guidelines.

 Additional Assistance to Low Income Seniors